statamic/v2-docs/content/collections/fieldtypes/text.md

 title: Text
-description: A simple, boring text field.
+description: A simple text field that has the ability to morph into Dragons!
+Just kidding.
+Just standard HTML5 input types.
 overview: >
   This is as basic as a fieldtype gets.
 In fact, it is _the_ default fieldtype.
 A plain, text input used to store string data.
 It also supports the ability to use any native HTML input types, though your mileage may vary with some of them.
 options: